Currently we are running 4 5k sessions each week which are suitable for Beginners:

 Your first week is free after that there is a small charge of £1 per week.

 The Thursday evening group was started on Thursday 7 February 2013 and the Monday group on 9 September 2014.
-Both groups have continued to attract good numbers with typically 25 to 30 runners each week for the Thursday group and about 10 for the Monday Morning Group.
+Both groups have continued to attract good numbers with typically 25 to 30 runners each week for the Thursday group and about 10 TO 15 for the Monday Morning Group.
 The second Thursday and Tuesday group were started in July 2020 following the resumption of club runs after the initial Covid lockdown.

 The sessions cater for absolute beginners to those that can do say 3 or 4 miles jogging.
 The aim for non runners and beginners is to assist you in reaching a level where you can jog non stop for 45 minutes.
 This is a reasonable level of fitness and a level of which you would be able to join some of the other runners on the sessions of perhaps try one of the 10k to 12k social trail runs.
-Emma and Dayle are supported by other runners from the club which enable to the group to be split to cater for differing levels, and to ensure the group size does not breach Covid guidelines so that those which with to maintain a steady jog are not held back whilst absolute beginners are not put under pressure to do more than they want.
+The Run leaders are supported by other run leaders from the club which enable to the group to be split to cater for differing levels, and to ensure the group size does not breach Covid guidelines so that those which with to maintain a steady jog are not held back whilst absolute beginners are not put under pressure to do more than they want.